 I have had an interest in the use of small sensors for air quality measurements and have been testing various commercial versions since 2013.
 Many have been tested at the main DEFRA Automatic Urban and Rural Network (AURN) station for Leicester, based on the University of Leicester's campus.
 Here we are able to calibrate them against the reference instruments (O3, NO, NO2, CO and PM2.5) in the station, sampling the same air.

-Further to this, the small sensors have been used for various outreach projects with local schools, by the city council and by campaign groups, the latest of which will be with the London Sustainability Exchange and their Cleaner air 4 communities campaign.
-This community outreach and citizen science project in London will use laboratory-designed PM2.5 sensors from a research group in Chile (UDD) and will allow the west London community groups to design their own experiments to look at their local air quality on a spatio-temporal scale that is second to none.
-I am the science advisor on this project .
+Further to this, the small sensors have been used for various outreach projects with local schools, by Leicester city council and by campaign groups, such as the London Sustainability Exchange and their Cleaner air 4 communities campaign.
+This community outreach and citizen science project in London in 2019 used laboratory-designed PM2.5 sensors from my research group in Chile (UDD) allowing the west London community groups to design their own experiments that look at their local air quality on a spatio-temporal scale that is second to none.

 The Leicester AURN station, an AQMesh instrument at a school and the LSx Cleaner Air 4 communities volunteers.

-Watch this interview that the Centre for Climate and Resilience Research ((CR)2) at the University of Chile produced: https://youtu.be/4u99pPYIniM
+Watch this interview that the Centre for Climate and Resilience Research ((CR)2) at the University of Chile produced

 Watch this interview in Spanish that CIEP did about our measurements in Coyhaique, Chilean Patagonia

 23 July 2019 Mega walk where 12 people walked around the town on separate routes during the same 45 minutes.
 Red is high air pollution and green is within the safe limits